Simulation-Software-Engineering/homepage/docs/course-content.md

 ### Organization and Introduction to RSE

+- Lecture and lab organization
+- What is research software engineering and what is special about it?

 ### Version Control

 - Refresh and organize students' existing knowledge on git (learn how to learn more).